discordplace/discord.place/README.md

 > - The `CLOUDFLARE_BLOCK_IP_LIST_ID` is used for blocking IP addresses within the Cloudflare firewall.
 Refer to the [Cloudflare WAF documentation](https://developers.cloudflare.com/waf/tools/lists/create-dashboard/) to create a list.
 After creating the list, you can get the list ID from the URL. (usually should be in the end of the URL)
 > - The `LEMON_SQUEEZY_WEBHOOK_SECRET` is used for verifying the Lemon Squeezy webhook.
 This is not required for self-hosting.
 We use Lemon Squeezy for our payment system.
 Refer to the [Lemon Squeezy documentation](https://docs.lemonsqueezy.com/help/webhooks) for more information.
 > - The `LEMON_SQUEEZY_API_KEY` is used for authenticating requests to the Lemon Squeezy API.
 This is not required for self-hosting.
 We use Lemon Squeezy for our payment system.
 Refer to the [Lemon Squeezy Developer Guide](https://docs.lemonsqueezy.com/guides/developer-guide/getting-started#create-an-api-key) to get your API key.
+> - Values starting with `HEARTBEAT_ID_` are used for the heartbeat IDs for the heartbeats.
+We use [Better Stack Uptime](https://betterstack.com/uptime) for monitoring the uptime of the website.
 > - The `DISCORD_BOT_GET_APPROXIMATE_GUILD_COUNT_API_URL` and `DISCORD_BOT_GET_APPROXIMATE_GUILD_COUNT_API_SECRET` values are used for getting the approximate guild count of a bot.
 This is half required for self-hosting.
 If you don't want to use this feature, you can leave these values empty, but this will result in bots not being able to update server_count using the API.
 For now, we use private API for this because Discord doesn't provide an official API for getting the approximate guild count of a bot.
 We don't want to share this API source code with everyone.
 > - The `CLIENT_BUILD_FILE_PATH` value is used for the path of the build.sh file.
 We call this file when we want to build the client with /build command in the base guild.
 This is not required for self-hosting.
 This file basically runs the `pnpm build` command in the client directory.
 Create your own build.sh file and set the path of this file to this value.